mikeydgithub/week1-challange/README.md

 # week1-challange
 #Horiseon weekly challange.

-#A lot of the <div> we're cleaned up so the code is more organized.
+#A lot of the dividers we're cleaned up so the code is more organized.

 #A lot of changes to the sytle sheet were changed so classes are more grouped.